Chester Arthur Presidential Dollar

 After a delay from the original release date, the United States Mint began sales of rolls and boxes containing circulating quality examples of the Chester Arthur Presidential Dollar from either the Philadelphia or Denver Mint.
 On April 5, 2012, sales began for 25-coin rolls priced at $32.95, 250-coin boxes priced at $275.95, and 500-coin boxes priced at $550.95.
 On April 30, 100-coin bags were offered for sale priced at $111.95 each.
 All products came in special numismatic packaging, which indicated the President, mint mark, and face value of the contents.

-The obverse of the Chester Arthur was designed and sculpted by Don Everhart.
-The portrait was surrounded by the required inscriptions indicating the President’s name, “In God We Trust”, the order of the Presidency, and the years served.
+The obverse of the coin was designed and sculpted by Don Everhart.
+The portrait was surrounded by the required inscriptions indicating the President’s name, “IN GOD WE TRUST,” the order of the Presidency, and the years served.

 Coin Specifications: